golovewkin/react-materialUI-firebase-starter/README.md

       REACT_APP_FIREBASE_SENDER_ID=------
    2. Create firestore database storage

+ --current
+4. Change title in index.html and favicons
+5. change name in package.json
-3. run script to create an admin
+6. run script to create an admin
-4. login and create a user
+7. login and create a user
-5. get a captha token and put it to the env
+8. get a captcha token form Google and put it to the env